 Families enjoy interactive learning at Historic Collinsville Pioneer Settlement.
 Photo: Lucas Ryan Chambers

 Humor your inner history buff with a trip to Historic Collinsville.
 A pioneer settlement, Collinsville takes you back to the past by preserving the life, times, and hand-crafted methods of a bygone era.
-Across 40 scrawling acres 16 restored cabins await filled with artifacts and period furnishings.
-Take a tour around the grounds at your own pace and safely socially distanced with a self-guided audio on your phone.
+Across 40 scrawling acres, 16 restored cabins await filled with artifacts and period furnishings.
+Take a tour around the grounds at your own pace and safely socially distanced with self-guided audio on your phone.
 It’s the perfect place for a picnic or to lose yourself in learning and discovery for a little while.
 After that, make a stop at Port Royal State Historic Park.
 This historic location was established in 1797 and has seen a lot of action in the shaping of the local area and the state.

 Treats and Eats

 Savor creative pizzas, coffees, and beers inside or out at The Thirsty Goat.
 Photo: j2 Photographs